 This is merely a trick MQA pulls of, tricking our brain into perceiving sound differently.
 I am not sure if listening to MQA is such a marvel.
 It might even do more damage than good when this would become “reference” for certain listeners, whilst not being able to listen to decent quality WAV/AIF/DSD anymore, or differentiate AIF/WAV/DSD as superior.
 Unfortunately there are many listeners who prefer MP3 over losless files (many blind tests have proven this fact).
 These listeners find MP3 more pleasing, although objectively AIF/WAV/DSD is clearly superior.

 I like things the way they should be, keeping my audio chain “pure”, also at the source.
-For instance: I don’t listen to flac since this is a compressed format, although everybody claims it is not.
+For instance: I don’t listen to flac since this is a compressed format, although it is lossless.
 The file size of a flac file is about half the file size (or even less) than the file size of an uncompressed WAV (direct copy from CD).
 Furthermore, a 16bit /44 KHz flac file has an average bitrate between 500 & 900 Mbps (megabit per second).
-An uncompressed WAV/AIF has a bitrate of 1411 Mbps (megabit per second).
-So, FLAC is NOT “cd quality” as it is portrayed by streaming services and the likes.
+An uncompressed WAV/AIF has a constant bitrate of 1411 Mbps (megabit per second).
+That is why mastering engineers never store their digital masters in flac, but use uncompressed wave or AIFF (generally in much higher resolutions like 24 bit/192 Khz) or DSD, before converting to 16/44, the redbook standard to fit the cd medium.
+So FLAC is NOT “cd quality” as it is portrayed by streaming services and the likes.
 This is merely a marketing technique into persuading more subscribers.
-If you want to hear the actual recording, FLAC is not the way to do it.
-Audiophiles claiming they want to reproduce “faithful to the source” should listen AIFF or WAV, not to FLAC.
+When you want to rip your cd collection accurately, FLAC is not the way to do it as it does not comply to the Redbook standard for cd’s.
+Audiophiles claiming they want to reproduce “faithful to the source” should listen AIFF, WAV or DSD, and not to FLAC.
 The same applies for MQA.
 The originally recorded file size is shrunk into a smaller file, adding information into the file about how the file should be reproduced on a MQA capable device.
 This is merely tricking the brain.
 Not the way it should be.
 Not faithful to the source.
 But of course, this is my opinion.
 I can understand that for a lot of people MQA could be convenient because of the smaller file size (and claimed high quality) when using streaming services.
 But I’m afraid MQA is yet another marketing technique of the industry, another way to make profit.

 As a side note regarding being faithful to the source: many audiofiles are not faithful to the source anyway, because they love for instance the colouration of their speakers or equipment, not being able to reproduce a recording truthful, neutral or accurate.
 It all depends on what kind of listener you are.
 It’s what you like best.
 And that might be just the opposite of what I’m reflecting here.